Skip links

 8. What does your planning process look like from brief to delivery?

-A good agency should be able to walk you through exactly how they work: how they handle the initial brief, how they keep you updated, how decisions get made, and how they ensure nothing gets missed.
-Look for a process that’s clear, structured and transparent — regular check-ins, shared documentation, and someone who’s accountable at every stage.
-If the answer is vague or they’re winging it in the meeting, that’s probably how they run events too.
+A good agency should be able to walk you through exactly how they work: how they handle the initial brief, how they keep you updated, how decisions get made, and how they make sure nothing gets missed.

 9. How do you approach AV, production, and technical delivery?